Spyderisk/system-modeller-deployment/README.md

 # Technical overview

-The deployment is made with `docker-compose` executed on the server or laptop.
+The deployment is made with `docker compose` executed on the server or laptop.

 This project orchestrates the following Docker containers: